tarik-topcagic/es-vet/README.md

 ## 📄 License

-This project is for educational and portfolio purposes only.
+This project is developed for **E.S. - Vet** veterinary clinic and is intended for official use.